Discovering Heavy Neutral Leptons with the Higgs Boson: Set-up

-Interestingly, if one wants to follow an agnostic perspective free from worldly prejudices, one has to take an approach in which Yukawa couplings and mixing angles could vary independently.
-As a first step, here we consider a single HNL and focus on its production and decay solely through its interaction with the Higgs boson, assuming that it does not mix with active neutrinos, that is, $V_{Ne} = V_{N\mu} = V_{N\tau} = 0$.
+For an agnostic perspective, free from specific model assumptions, we consider Yukawa couplings and mixing angles as independent parameters.
+As a first step, we focus on a single HNL and its production and decay through interactions with the Higgs boson, assuming negligible mixing with the SM neutrinos, resulting in minimal coupling of HNLs to $W$ and $Z$ bosons.\footnote{For example, with zero mixings at tree-level, $W \rightarrow N \ell$ can still arise at one-loop through a virtual Higgs, but is suppressed by the loop factor and the square of the Yukawa of the lepton.}